cfjdoedens/ssoestimate/README.md

 at most 1%, then we could use (expecting no errors in the samples) a sample of 300 transactions from each client, totalling 3000 samples.
-Instead when using ssoestimate it suffices to draw only 350 transactions in total to conclude with 95% confidence that the error rate of eahc client is at most 1%.
+Instead when using ssoestimate it suffices to draw only 350 transactions in total to conclude with 95% confidence that the error rate of each client is at most 1%.

 A small paper about the algorithm used is forthcoming.